moby/moby/docs/sources/examples/mongodb.md

     RUN mkdir -p /data/db

-Finally, we’ll expose the standard port that MongoDB runs on, 27107, as well as define an `ENTRYPOINT`{.docutils .literal} instruction for the container.
+Finally, we’ll expose the standard port that MongoDB runs on, 27107, as well as define an `ENTRYPOINT` instruction for the container.

     EXPOSE 27017
     ENTRYPOINT ["usr/bin/mongod"]

-Now, lets build the image which will go through the `Dockerfile`{.docutils .literal} we made and run all of the commands.
+Now, lets build the image which will go through the `Dockerfile` we made and run all of the commands.

     sudo docker build -t <yourname>/mongodb .

-Now you should be able to run `mongod`{.docutils .literal} as a daemon and be able to connect on the local port!
+Now you should be able to run `mongod` as a daemon and be able to connect on the local port!

     # Regular style